Our Methodology

 From a state data vendor, we obtain court records on which to do our analysis.
 We generally seek data from the state directly but where not available, we use the sample of background checks described in Chien 2020.
 Where not already available, we use Name+DOB to create unique person IDs and create state-specific criminal histories for each person.
 Profile information on the analyzed population is provided below in every report in Appendix B.

 We approximate the number of people in the state with criminal charges using a few methods.
 If state criminal population information is available directly from the state, we rely on it.
 When it isn’t available, we consider two sources.
 First, we consult public records provided by SEARCH (2022), a listing of criminal subject counts provided by the repositories of each state.
 We then adjust for growth in the number of people with records using a 3% CAGR average based on 10 years of historical data.
 As a sanity check, we compare this number with the estimated number of people with criminal records derived based on taking the population of people in the state from the Census and then multiplying the “national average” share of ~25% of Americans having a criminal record (derived from 331M individuals and 80M people with criminal records).
 When the difference is large (i.e. more than ~25%), we use the population-derived number.
 The raw numbers derived from SEARCH records and from the state include multi-state offenders, people who do not live in the state at the time of the crime, and also, people that may have since their disposition left the state.
 Regardless of the source, the raw numbers do not account for deported or deceased people.
-As described in the report, where possible we make adjustments to take into account these factors, but it should be reiterated that from these reasons, the population number provided are estimates.
+As described in the report, where possible we make adjustments to take into account these factors, but it should be reiterated that from these reasons, the population numbers provided are estimates.

 We further account for people with uncharged arrests as described in Chien (2020) based on an analysis prepared by Professor Robert Apel of Rutgers University based on the NLSY97, an ongoing U.S. Bureau of Labor Statistics survey tracking 7,335 randomly selected people starting in their 20’s by removing them from our eligibility analysis, which is based on court records.